lAlexWest/The-Unix-Workbech/week_4/readme.md

 # or track all files
 git add -A
 ```
-- To remove file from track:
+- To remove file from track (before committing):
 ```
 git rm --cached readme.md
 ```